waxxio/waxx/README.md

 2. The request is placed in a queue: `Waxx::Server.queue`
 3. The request is popped off the queue by a Ruby green thread and parsed
 4. The variable `x` is created with the request `x.req` and response `x.res`.
 5. The run method is called for the appropriate app (a namespaced RPC).
-All routes: /app/act/[arg1/args2/arg3/...] => app is the module and act is the method to call with the args.
+All routes are: /app/act/[arg1/args2/arg3/...] => app is the module and act is the method to call with the args.
 6. You output to the response using `x << "output"` or using helper methods: `App::Html.page(...)`
 7. The response is returned to the client.
-Partial, chunked, and streamed responses are supported as well.
+Partial, chunked, and streamed responses are supported as well as you have direct access to the IO.

 ## Fast to Develop